On the structure of \'etale fibrations of $L_\infty$-bundles: E tale fibrations

-\begin{rmk} Let $X$ be the preimage of $f(Z)$ under $f$ in $Y=Z(u)$.
-If $(f,\phi)$ is a trivial fibration, then the restriction $f:X \to f(Z)$ is a bijection because of Decomposition \eqref{eq:DecompCurv}. \end{rmk}

-Now assume the given linear fibration $(f,\phi):(M,H,\mu)\to (N,L',\lambda')$ is trivial.
+To prove Theorem~\ref{recap}~(2), assume that the given linear fibration $(f,\phi):(M,H,\mu)\to (N,L',\lambda')$ is trivial.
 In Lemma~\ref{lastcase}, we proved that the composition $Y \to M \to N$ is a local diffeomorphism.
 However, to get an isomorphism of $L_\infty$-bundles, we need to show that $f:Y \to f(Y) \subset N$ is a diffeomorphism.
 To achieve this step, we need a topological lemma.

-We expect the following lemma is classical, but we could not find a reference.
+We believe the following lemma is classical, but we could not find a reference.
 So we include a proof here for the sake of completeness.

 \begin{lem} Let $f:M\to N$ be a local diffeomorphism, and $Z\subset N$ a closed subset, with preimage $X=f^{-1}(Z)\subset M$.
 Assume that the induced map $X\to Z$ is injective.
 Then there exists an open neighborhood $V$ of $X$ in $M$, such that $f|_V:V\to N$ is a diffeomorphism onto an open neighborhood of $Z$ in $N$. \end{lem} \begin{pf} It suffices to prove that there exists an open neighborhood $V$ of $X$ in $M$, such that $f|_V:V\to N$ is injective.